esteinig/netview/README.md

 Core calculations in the pipeline are identical to the methods described in the publication for [NetView P](https://github.com/esteinig/netviewP).

-For the original Python implementation see [netviewP](https://github.com/esteinig/netviewP).
+For the original Python implementation see the repository for [NetView P](https://github.com/esteinig/netviewP).
 This version will be discontinued, but source code will still be available.
 We recommend using the current implementation in R.

 We have removed the user-interface version NetView R. It will be updated and integrated with geographical projections using [geonet](https://github.com/esteinig/geonet) and [Shiny](http://shiny.rstudio.com/).